 - Grades 3 -11 Dynamic Learning Maps (alternate) Assessment in English Language Arts and Mathematics

-Students with disabilities in grades 3 through 11 who are instructed in curriculum aligned with the Common Core State Standards for English Language Arts and Mathematics and the Wisconsin Model Standards for Science and Social Studies are expected to participate in the Smarter Balanced Assessment, the WKCE and the ACT assessments administered in their grade level.
-For example, a student in 4th grade will take the Smarter Balanced Assessment in English Language Arts and Mathematics and the WKCE in Science and Social Studies.
+Students with disabilities in grades 3 through 11 who are instructed in curriculum aligned with the Wisconsin Academic Standards for English Language Arts, Mathematics, Science, and Social Studies are expected to participate in the State Summative Assessment (To be determined) at grades 3-8 and the high school ACT assessments administered in their grade level..

 Accessibility and Accommodations